nexentaedge/nexentaedge.github.io/src/pending/ChunkAwareS3ExentionAPI.md

 NexentaEdge implements a Manifest-Token as the cryptographic hash of the payload of the Version Manifest chunk.

 ## Getting Objects
 The S3 API already supports ranged gets.
 This already translates to fetching only the specific chunks required.
-No further optimizatio of the API is needed.
+No further optimization of the API is needed.
 Applications do not need to explicitly request chunks using their Chunk IDs.

 ## Editing Objects
 Users edit objects by creating a new pending object, applying edits to the pending object and then committing the pending object.
 As with Getting objects, there are no explicit maniupulation of chunk references.
 However, chunk identifiers (CHIDS) are used to probe for duplicate chunks.